 - In the spring, it was determined by the leadership of local networking group, Greater Edgewater Community Connection (GECC) that the organization would transition to become part of Edgewater Collective

-- During the summer, it was determined that Edgewater Collective’s sole purpose would be to lead efforts to align the community around creating a cradle to career pathway for all students in the Jefferson Articulation Area
+- During the summer, it was determined that Edgewater Collective’s main focus would be to leading efforts to align the community around creating a cradle to career pathway for all students in the Jefferson Articulation Area

 So this summer we transitioned our beta programs (Saint Tank, Math Mentors and Reading Buddies) to other community leaders.

 Going forward, Edgewater Collective will not run programs, but will focus solely collaborating for the common good in our community.
 The main focus of this work is on the Jefferson Success Pathway.

 We believe that by aligning all community stakeholders